 Focus on what makes you great and go all in on that.
 I think I always say the entrepreneur willing to withstand the most pressure will win because the journey is full of stress and hardships.
 And you got to try to enjoy it as it's so hard.

-Keeping your inventory stocked up is super important.
-I think coming at it with fun is so much better than just a standardized discount because everyone does that.
+- Make it fun—this is so much better than just a standardized discount because everyone does that.

 It's not complex, but don't follow the typical standard playbook because that stuff gets saturated, and it's not working as much as it was 15 years ago or ten years ago.